Vandana Vishwas

-Vandana Vishwas (born 17 July 1970) is a Canadian singer, musician, and composer and architect of Indian descent.
+Vandana Vishwas (born 17 July 1970) is a Canadian singer, musician, and composer and architect.
 She performs North Indian classical music based expressive song forms such as Ghazals, Bhajans, Geet and Thumri.
 She is a resident of Mississauga, Ontario, Canada.

 Career

 Vandana released her debut music album 'Meera – The Lover...' in 2009.
 It is a musical story of the sixteenth century Indian poet Meera Bai.
 In January 2013, she released her second music album 'Monologues', which is a collection of contemporary Ghazals, Nazms and light Thumris.
-Her single, 'Samarsiddha' is the theme track for identically titled Hindi novel authored by a UK based novelist Sandeep Nayyar, which was released in July 2014.
+Her 2014 single, 'Samarsiddha' is the theme track for identically titled Hindi novel authored by a UK based novelist Sandeep Nayyar, which was released in July 2014.
 Vandana released her third music album 'Parallels' in 2016 which topped RMR charts for 4 weeks consecutively.
 It is a collaboration of south Asian music with several western and ethnic music genres such as Flamenco, African, Rock, Country, Ballad, New Age.
+In 2021, Vandana released her second single 'Nav Varsh Mangalkamna Geet' - a Hindi song celebrating new year in India. and another single 'Mann Lago', which was part of her fourth album 'Kabeera - The Thinker...', released later in 2023.
+The album is based on works of 15th century Indian poet Kabir Das.